The map above links to Streetmap and OS maps.

 3. Charles Farquharson in Cluny, (John Farquharson of Invercauld’s factor) also brought an action against Joseph Esson sometime in Newtown now in Prony.
 Sherriff Court Deed SC1/11/194

 4. 1798 Joseph failed to pay and was pursued for arrears of £13-15s-1.
 In order to avoid going to court in Aberdeen Joseph wrote a letter on December 1st 1798 offering to pay by a number of means.
 Robert Esson of Millhead was to act as security and arbitrator.
-Payment was to be a cheque of £2.10 was forthcoming from someone at Milne in Glack of Migvie, a cow and three stirks owned by John Easson of Knocksoul (his brother I imagine but some relative at least likely) and Joseph would give as many sheep as he had, to cover the rest or offer his son Alexander to William Reid of Prony who would secure the payment to Invercauld by Bartholomews day.
+Payment was to be a cheque of £2.10 forthcoming from someone at Milne in Glack of Migvie, a cow and three stirks which belonging to Joseph (although in the possession at that time of John Easson of Knocksoul).
+Joseph was also to give as many sheep as he had, to cover the rest to Invercauld by Bartholomews day or offer his son Alexander to William Reid of Prony as security.
 This seems to be the content.

 5. 1798 William Reid of Windseye took Joseph Easson late Newton now Sweetwells to court for money.
 (W Reid – writer in Prony ? tacksman of Charles Gordon took action against Joseph Easson and Janet Middleton in Prony.
-They had to leave Prony with servants.
+Joseph and family had to leave Prony with their servants.

 William Esson of Melgan b.
 1762 and Robert Esson b.
 1753 of Millhead were taxed £3/2s for horse tax (in 1797).
 Joseph Easson and many others tenant farmers were taken to court by the Farquharsons.
 It seems Joseph was obliged to move and the times must have been very tight for some reason.
 The damages Joseph had to pay are listed in the Esson family notes.